 How do I vote by proxy?

-• for a specific period (maximum 5 years)
+- for a specific period (maximum 5 years) subject to meeting the relevant criteria

 You need to give the reason why you’re applying for a proxy vote.

-You are able to apply for a proxy vote online here.
-You will need to provide a National Insurance number (NINO) or proof of your identity if you do not have a NINO.
-You will also need to upload your signature online.
+You are able to apply for a proxy vote online.
+You will need to provide a National Insurance number (NiNO) or proof of your identity if you do not have a NiNO.
+You will also need to upload your signature.

 Your proxy will be required to show photographic identification to vote at the election.
 Further information on Voter ID can be found here.

-A proxy will only be able to act as a proxy for up to 4 people.
-Of these, the maximum number who can be 'domestic electors' (voters living in the UK) is 2.
+A proxy will only be able to act as a proxy for up to four people.
+Of these, the maximum number who can be 'domestic electors' (voters registered in the UK) is two.

-There are different forms online, depending on why you can’t get to the polling station.
+There are different forms online, depending on why you are applying to vote by proxy.
 Make sure you complete the right one.
-If the application is for a particular election then you will need to complete the form every time there is an election.

 If you are unable to complete the form online it is still possible to download and complete a form.
-Send a completed form to the freepost address below:
+You can send a scanned copy of your completed form to proxy.votes@milton-keynes.gov.uk or by post to the freepost address below:

 FREEPOST RTKK-LYXA-BXBL